 Safety tip: ALWAYS make sure your baby is sitting upright at a 90 degree angle to minimize choking.
 That means no eating in the carseat or while walking around.

-Healthy Snack Ideas for Babies (9 months and up)
+Healthy Snacks for Babies (9 months and up)

 I specifically mention that these snacks are for babies 9 months and older.
 You do not want to offer your baby snacks earlier than this age because there's no need for them.
 1-2 meals along with breastmilk and or formula is plenty.